Clinical Training

 CA-1 and CA-2 years

 The first and second years of clinical anesthesia training (CA-1 and CA-2) consist of clinical rotations in all basic and subspecialty areas with increasing levels of responsibility as you gain experience.
-During these years, our program collaborates with large local private practice groups to facilitate subspecialty anesthesia education in a private practice setting.
-This training largely takes part in academic hospitals, which provides a unique mix of perspectives for your residency experience.
+Although most rotations occur at the Mayo Clinic hospital, our program collaborates with large local private practice groups to facilitate subspecialty anesthesia education in a private practice setting.

 CA-3 year